 Certification is available through either the American Medical Technologists (AMT) or the American Society for Clinical Pathology (ASCP).
 Holding a credential is an industry standard in this field, although it is not required.
 Professionals who have earned a certification demonstrate to potential and current employers that they have obtained a high level of competence in this field and have the necessary skills to excel in this career.

-According to the Bureau of Labor Statistics (2023), there is a strong demand for professionals in this career.
-Between 2022 and 2032, there is an anticipated 11 percent increase in jobs in this field, translating into 16,800 new jobs.
-Jobs for medical laboratory technologists are growing faster than the national average, which sits at 5 percent for the next ten years.
-Currently, the 333,600 clinical and medical laboratory technicians employed in the US earn $59,130 per year on average (BLS May 2022).
+According to the Bureau of Labor Statistics (2024), there is a strong demand for professionals in this career.
+Between 2022 and 2032, there is an anticipated five percent increase in jobs in this field, translating into 16,800 new jobs.
+Jobs for medical laboratory technologists are growing faster than the national average, which sits at 4 percent for the next ten years.

 Use the guide below to learn more details on how to become a medical laboratory technician.
 Included are top on-campus, hybrid, and online programs, typical job duties, and program admission requirements.